saazim1123/mod-2-project/README.md

 Can search for a specific game
 Can view other people's reviews on games
 Can see a game's average rating
+A user can see the top 3 most played games
+A user can see the top 10 highest rated games

 A user cannot delete another user's review.
 A user cannot edit another user's review.